smarks/dice/doc/character_sheet.md

 fail check close by 1
 20 trip
 prep
-increase chance of success of next action by 1 for every 3 preps to an physical attack double damage if you interrupt prepping any accumulated points go away.
+increase chance of success of next action.
+A "prep" action grants a  plus to to hit and 1/2 again as much damage. e.g is a broadsword preps twice, they get a +3 to hit and double the amount of damage if you interrupted during prepping any accumulated points go away.
+Interruptions: take damage, use an action point

 **Offensive**
 throw light weapon